SBA microloans: What they are and how to get one

 SBA microloans are small loans of up to $50,000 that are funded by the U.S. Small Business Administration.
 These loans are often directed toward underserved communities, such as women and veteran business owners.

-An advantage these loans have over other types of SBA loans is that they often have less-strict eligibility requirements.
+These loans have an advantage over other types of SBA loans because they often have less strict eligibility requirements.
 As a result, you may get approved for an SBA microloan even with minimal or no credit history.
-However, a downside is that approval times generally range from one to three months.
+But a downside is that approval times generally range from one to three months.

 What is an SBA microloan?

 The SBA microloan program provides small loans to startups and new businesses.
 Qualified small business owners can borrow up to $50,000.
-The average microloan is $13,000, and interest rates typically range from 8 percent to 13 percent.
+The average microloan is $13,000, according to the SBA.
+Interest rates typically range from 8 percent to 13 percent.

-Although the SBA funds these loans, it doesn’t distribute them.
-Instead, the SBA makes the funds available through intermediary nonprofit community-based lenders.
+Although the SBA guarantees these loans, it doesn’t fund them.
+Instead, nonprofit community-based lenders fund the loans with SBA approval.

-SBA microloans are often secured, requiring you to pledge some form of collateral, like unpaid invoices or inventory.
+SBA microloans are often secured, requiring you to pledge collateral like unpaid invoices or inventory.
 In addition, most lenders require a personal guarantee, which means they can hold you personally liable if you default on the loan.

 SBA microloan key features